kallyas/koneckt/README.md

-# koneckt
+# Koneckt
-Intranet for Schools
+✨ Intranet for Schools - Private network accessible only to an organization's staff